 - The Urdu ghazal reader is a great resource for intermediate students.
 Several classic poems are presented with a clickable glossary interface.

 - A glossary for Hindi readings (suitable for intermediate and advanced students) that I put together under the guidance of Professor Allison Busch.

-- My department hosts an annual interdisciplinary conference for graduate students on the Middle East, South Asia and Africa.
+- My former department at Columbia University hosts an annual interdisciplinary conference for graduate students on the Middle East, South Asia and Africa.
 You can get more information about the April 2010 conference and subsequent conferences.

 - The South Asia Graduate Students' Forum at Columbia is a series of presentations by graduate students on a wide range of South Asian topics.

 © Arthur Dudney 2011 / Updated 3 June 2014

 Contains code from Scripterlative.com (scrolling) and Google (blog display).